samehinttech/diving-courses-trips-logbook-project/README.md

 On the administrative side, admins manage the platform by adding/updating courses, trips, and general content.
-They adjust trip availability, and maintain user accounts (e.g., deactivating suspicious accounts or resetting passwords).
+They adjust trip availability, and maintain user accounts (deactivating suspicious accounts or resetting passwords).
 User autonomy is prioritized: divers retain full control over their data, including the ability to delete dive logs permanently.